Lectures on LHC Physics: QCD

 We can check this definition of $Z_g$ by comparing all vertices in which the strong coupling $g_s$ appears, namely the gluon coupling to quarks, ghosts as well as the triple and quartic gluon vertex.
 All of them need to have the same divergence structure

-If we had done the same calculation in QED, \ie looked for a running electric charge, we would have found that the vacuum polarization diagrams for the photon do account for the entire counter term of the electric charge.
+If we had done the same calculation in QED and looked for a running electric charge, we would have found that the vacuum polarization diagrams for the photon do account for the entire counter term of the electric charge.
 The other two renormalization constants $Z_{Aff}$ and $Z_f$ cancel because of gauge invariance.

 In contrast to QED, the strong coupling diverges in the Thomson limit because QCD is confined towards large distances and weakly coupled at small distances.
-Lacking a well-enough motivated reference point we are tempted to renormalize $\alpha_s$ in the $\msbar$ scheme.
-From Eq.(\ref{eq:qcd_bzero}) we know that the ultraviolet pole which needs to be cancelled by the counter term is proportional to the function $b_0$
+Lacking a well enough motivated reference point we are lead to renormalize $\alpha_s$ in the $\msbar$ scheme.
+From Eq.\eqref{eq:qcd_bzero} we know that the ultraviolet pole which needs to be cancelled by the counter term is proportional to the function $b_0$

 Only in the last step we have explicitly included the scale dependence of the counter term.
 Because the bare coupling does not depend on any scales, this means that $\alpha_s$ depends on the unphysical scale $M$.
 Similar to the top mass renormalization scheme we can switch to a more physical scheme for the strong coupling as well: we can absorb also the finite contributions of $\Pi(\mu_R^2/p^2)$ into the strong coupling by simply identifying $M^2 = p^2$.
-This implies based again on Eq.(\ref{eq:qcd_bzero})
+Based again on Eq.\eqref{eq:qcd_bzero} this implies

+On the right hand side $\alpha_s$ is consistently evaluated as a function of the physical scale $p^2$.
 This formula defines a running coupling $\alpha_s(p^2)$, because the definition of the coupling now has to account for a possible shift between the original argument $p^2$ and the scale $M^2$ coming out of the $\msbar$ scheme.
-Since according to Eqs.(\ref{eq:qcd_shift_alpha}) and (\ref{eq:run_alphas1}) the bare strong coupling can be expressed in terms of $\alpha_s(M^2)$ as well as in terms of $\alpha_s(p^2)$ we can link the two scales through
+Since according to Eqs.\eqref{eq:qcd_shift_alpha} and~\eqref{eq:run_alphas1} the bare strong coupling can be expressed in terms of $\alpha_s(M^2)$ as well as in terms of $\alpha_s(p^2)$ we can link the two scales through

-To the given loop order the argument of the strong coupling squared in this formula can be neglected --- its effect is of higher order.